 It’s pizza o’clock!
 Time to take out that leftover pizza.
 Have you figured out the trick as to the best way to reheat pizza?
 The ultimate challenge, how do you reheat it without it either drying up or having to fight with a rubbery dough?
 I have nothing against those who eat cold pizza.
-But I like my pizza crust crunchy with gooey cheese on top.
+But I like my pizza crust crunchy with gooey cheese.

 Let’s go back a little bit.
 It starts with how you store your leftover pizza.